 Breathing Practices to Calm the Mind Before a Test

 At some point in medical school, you might have found yourself feeling a little bit stressed out.
 Maybe that stress even presented itself in a physiological sensation in the body—like tightness in the chest, sweaty palms, or an increased heart rate.
 If that was the case, your body was likely responding to stress with its sympathetic response or “fight, flight, or freeze” response.
-Although your body is just doing its job—responding to a perceived threat—being in this state can prevent you from thinking clearly, problem solving, and doing other high-level tasks that may be important, like studying complex material, taking exams, and performing procedures.
+Although your body is just doing its job—responding to a perceived threat—being in this state can prevent you from thinking clearly, problem-solving, and doing other high-level tasks that may be important, like studying complex material, taking exams, and performing procedures.

 So how do you make friends with that stress response?
 One thing you can do is teach yourself breathing techniques.
 Respiration and the nervous system are closely intertwined.
 A stress response can cause your sympathetic nervous system to get revved up which in turn leads to fast breathing or hyperventilation.
 If you do that for long enough, you start to lose too much CO2.
 As a result you develop a respiratory alkalosis, in other words, your blood pH rises.
 So the solution is to simply hold on to some of that CO2 by breathing more slowly and allowing your blood pH to settle back down.
-By regulating your breathing, you can shift your physiological response to stress and help yourself calmly breathe through whatever is in front of you.
+By regulating your breathing, you can shift your physiological response to stress and help yourself calmly breathe and mindfully focus through whatever is in front of you.

 Before we begin, it is important to note that you should talk to your doctor before trying any breathing practices.
 If you feel lightheaded or dizzy, resume a normal breathing pattern.